argilo/gr-nrsc5/README.md

 So far only a transmitter has been implemented.
 A stand-alone receiver for RTL-SDR is available here: https://github.com/theori-io/nrsc5/

+## Installation

+If you installed GNU Radio using PyBOMBS, simply run `pybombs install gr-nrsc5`.

+Otherwise, run the following commands:

+    mkdir build
+    cd build
+    cmake ..
+    make
+    sudo make install
+    sudo ldconfig

+If your GNU Radio is installed in /usr (rather than /usr/local), then replace the cmake line above with:

+    cmake -DCMAKE_INSTALL_PREFIX=/usr ..

 ## Blocks:

 ### HDC encoder